hms-dbmi/pic-sure-i2b2-transmart/README.md

 <small>Note: A good initial test is to bring up the `httpd` service, and see if we can access the service via a webbrowser.
 The server's ip address or dns name, followed by `/about.html`</small>

+# Create required database schemas

+The stack requires that three separate schemas be present in a MySQL database.
+The connection parameters can be configured, but the schema definitions has to follow a predetermined layout.

+To create the `irct` schema in the database, use the scripts in the [https://github.com/hms-dbmi/IRCT/IRCT-API/src/main/resources/sql_templates](https://github.com/hms-dbmi/IRCT/IRCT-API/src/main/resources/sql_templates) repository.

+To create the `psama` schema in the database, use the scripts in the [https://github.com/hms-dbmi/pic-sure-auth-microapp/tree/master/pic-sure-auth-db/db](https://github.com/hms-dbmi/pic-sure-auth-microapp/tree/master/pic-sure-auth-db/db) repository.

+To create the `picsure` schema in the database, use the scripts in the [https://github.com/hms-dbmi/pic-sure/pic-sure/pic-sure-api-data/src/main/resources/db](https://github.com/hms-dbmi/pic-sure/pic-sure/pic-sure-api-data/src/main/resources/db) repository.

 # Configure `PSAMA`

 The `psama` service and the `psamaui` component of the `httpd` service works together to allow administration of users, applications and roles for the users to those applications.
 The `psama` service relies on its own mysql connection to a database, that has to be called `auth`.